OSSpk/Check_In-Check_Out-System-UDP/README.md

 [![GitHub Issues](https://img.shields.io/github/issues/harismuneer/Check_In-Check_Out-System-UDP.svg?style=flat&label=Issues&maxAge=2592000)](https://www.github.com/harismuneer/Check_In-Check_Out-System-UDP/issues)
 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat&label=Contributions&colorA=red&colorB=black	)](#)

-This is a **UDP based Check in/Check out System**.
+This is a UDP based Check in/Check out System.
 In this system, the user is able to Check in and Check out from the system by sending a data packet from its host machine.
 For instance:

 User/Client **must** send a message with the following format